teddysun/shadowsocks_install/docker/shadowsocks-libev/README.md

 It is a port of [shadowsocks][2] created by @clowwindy maintained by @madeye and @linusyang.

-Based on alpine with latest version [shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev) and [simple-obfs](https://github.com/shadowsocks/simple-obfs) and [v2ray-plugin](https://github.com/shadowsocks/v2ray-plugin).
+Based on alpine with latest version [shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev) and [simple-obfs](https://github.com/shadowsocks/simple-obfs), [v2ray-plugin](https://github.com/teddysun/v2ray-plugin), [xray-plugin](https://github.com/teddysun/xray-plugin).

 Docker images are built for quick deployment in various computing cloud providers.